karlrees/mcserver_docker_archsystemd/README.md

 # Minecraft Server (Bedrock) for Docker

+__*This project has been replaced by https://github.com/karlrees/docker_bedrockserver, which takes advantage of the official server released in the latest Minecraft version.*__

 A Docker image and docker-compose file to run one or more instances of a native Minecraft Bedrock server using codehz/mcpeserver in an ArchLinux environment wth systemd.